Day 1 Arrival in Amberley or Arundel

-After a possible short train ride from Arundel to Amberley, you will pass a number of dew ponds, a famous feature of the Downs.
+After a possible short train ride, you will pass a number of dew ponds, a famous feature of the Downs.
 You then visit the famous Chanctonbury Tree Circle, site of an Iron Age hill-fort dating back to the 6th Century BC – and said to be haunted.
 Enjoy fantastic views all around from here.
-With some luck you will further on be able to see the stunning hillside Abbey at Lancing College and the coast at Brighton.
-Continue to Steyning, where you can visit the nearby remains of an impressive Norman castle overlooking the River Adur.
+With some luck, further on, you will be able to see the stunning hillside Abbey at Lancing College and the coast at Brighton.
+Continue to Steyning or Bramber, where you can visit the nearby remains of an impressive Norman castle overlooking the River Adur.

 Stunning views along the downs as well as north towards the villages and landscape at the foot of the downs and the occasional view to Brighton and the sea for the entire walk.
 You will pass Jack and Jill, the twin mills at Clayton, as well as several dew ponds and the highest point of the South Downs in Sussex at Ditching Beacon.
 A short transfer will bring you to your accommodation in the attractive, historic town of Lewes where there is lots to explore – from one of the oldest Norman castles in England to the Anne of Cleves House, given by Henry the VIII’s to his fourth wife.

 Day 5 Kingston-near-Lewes - Alfriston11.8 Miles / 19 Km 5-7 Hrs 345 Metres